SaiKrishna99-creator/Hotel-Cancellation-Prediction/README.md

 Create a report that covers the following: <br>

--> What factors affect whether customers cancel their booking?
+-> What factors affect whether customers cancel their booking?<br>
--> Are cancellations more likely during weekends?
+-> Are cancellations more likely during weekends?<br>
 -> Which general recommendations for the hotel can you make?